cheng-alvin/jas/README.md

 - Node.js (later than v23.0.0), or ES6 compatible alternative
 - GNU Make, or suitable alternative
 - `clang-format` to format C code (formatting requirements as shown below)
+- `js-yaml` installed globally, supports the generation of the encoder table.

 <!-- @mdformat resume -->